Want the perfect workout program?

 You can feel your lats by simply running your hand along your posterior side from under your shoulder all the way down to your lower back.
 Only a small part of the lat is covered (by your lower traps) right in the center-middle part of your back.

-The main function of the latissimus dorsi is adduction, horizontal abduction, and extension, as well as internal rotation, of the shoulder joint.
+The main function of the latissimus dorsi is adduction, horizontal abduction, and extension, as well as internal rotation of the shoulder joint.
 It performs these actions in collaboration with the teres major and pectoralis major.

-The lats also assists in keeping your scapula against your thorax during upper arm movements, as well as other stability roles for your spine.
+It’s a super strong muscle that facilitates movements of the arm when your torso is fixed and vice versa.
+The lats also assist in keeping your scapula against your thorax during upper arm movements, as well as other stability roles for your spine.

-It should be noted that most movements powered by the latissimus dorsi also concurrently recruit the teres major, posterior deltoids, long head of the triceps brachii, and other shoulder and scapular stabilizer muscles.
 Moreover, most compound movements of the lats involve elbow flexion, which means the biceps and forearms will be involved (which is why back and biceps are so often worked on the same day by bodybuilders).
 As such, there is no way to completely isolate the lats.

 While the latissimus dorsi is a single muscle and the entire latissimus dorsi activates for all of the aforementioned functions, certain movements alter which region of the muscle is at the greatest advantage (and thus activated the most).
 This is why the lats are often broken down into three parts in fitness, the upper, middle and lower lats.